10 sites remain for new Mississippi River bridge; top 3 options to be decided in May

 "I know that the legislature's got to do what they need to do, but we need the funding to be able to move this project forward," Raiford lamented.
 "I think we're closer than we've ever been in regards to looking at a site and trying to make this thing happen as quickly as possible."

-Some lawmakers, expressing concern about setting aside that chunk of money before a final location is chosen, said they need to see more about the potential sites first.
+Some lawmakers expressing concern about setting aside that chunk of money before a final location is chosen, said they need to see more about the potential sites first.

-"When in truth and fact, we do have that information readily available, now," Jay Campbell, who was appointed to the district by Edwards, said.
+"When in truth and fact, we do have that information readily available now," Jay Campbell, who was appointed to the district by Edwards, said.
 "We're following a process."

 Moree expects to whittle the list of 10 down to three by the end of May, shortly after public info sessions wrap up.